 Do you have a print policy in your office?
 If you’re like many small to medium-sized businesses we work with, this is most likely low on your list of priorities.
 However, having a print policy in place can play an important role in controlling print costs and use.

-A print policy is a set of guidelines that outlines expectations, rules, and behavior for office printing.
+A print policy is a set of guidelines that outlines expectations, rules, and behaviour for office printing.
 Introducing some expectations about office printing is a simple and quick way to reduce printing costs.
-Even announcing that you have a print policy in place can have a positive effect on staff behavior.
+Even announcing that you have a print policy in place can have a positive effect on staff behaviour.

 When developing your policy, be sure to consider these areas: